When you were a small child, your parents taught you to count

 of computing lots of interesting values with a single expression.
 Indeed,

-almost everything there is about programming.
+almost everything there is to know about programming.
 Given their importance,

 let’s recap what we know about functions so far: